HMXCorp/ACTS-Procurement-Accelerator/DeliveryIP_GitHub/BusinessUseCasePortal/README.md

-# ACTS Business Use Case Portal Deployment and
+# Business Use Case Portal Deployment and Use

 The Procurement Accelerator, Data Management Infrastructure must be deployed prior to the steps below.
 See the [deployment document](DeliveryIP_GitHub/README.md) for step by step instructions on how to deploy the data management infrastructure and Azure Synapse components.